Clasher152003/leo-constellation-tracker/README.md

 - **Depth-Correct Rendering** — Satellites and their orbit paths are properly occluded by the Earth when passing behind it — no "X-ray vision" through the globe.

 ![Click-to-focus demo](docs/images/click-to-focus.gif)
-> **GIF to take:** Screen-record clicking a satellite card in the sidebar (e.g., Hubble) and let it play through the full camera flyTo animation until it settles close to the satellite.
-5–8 seconds is plenty.
-This is the single most "wow" moment of the project, so it deserves a GIF, not a static image.

 ---